python/cpython/Doc/library/importlib.metadata.rst

     'MIT'

 The full set of available metadata is not described here.
-See the :ref:`packaging:core-metadata` for additional details.
+See the `Core metadata specifications <https://packaging.python.org/en/latest/specifications/core-metadata/#core-metadata>`_ for additional details.

 Distribution Discovery
 ======================

-By default, this package provides built-in support for discovery of metadata for file system and zip file :term:`packaging:Distribution Package`\s.
+By default, this package provides built-in support for discovery of metadata for file system and zip file `Distribution Package <https://packaging.python.org/en/latest/glossary/#term-Distribution-Package>`_\s.
 This metadata finder search defaults to ``sys.path``, but varies slightly in how it interprets those values from how other import machinery does.
 In particular:

 - ``importlib.metadata`` does not honor :class:`bytes` objects on ``sys.path``.